 Free with Budapest card or Budapest CardPlus

-Return ticket for adult (from 19 years old): 2.000 HUF
+Same for students (15-25 years old): 2.000 HUF

-Return ticket for children (3-19 years old): 1.000 HUF
+Return ticket for children (3-14 years old): 1.000 HUF

 Tips and Ticks for Zugliget Chairlift Budapest

-• The ticket offices have been replaced by ticket machines located in the station area, and are now permanently closed.
+- The ticket offices have been replaced by ticket machines located in the station area, and are now permanently closed.

-• There are hiking trails around the chairlift, it is worth choosing either a shorter or longer route.
+- There are hiking trails around the chairlift; it is worth choosing either a shorter or longer route.

-• Don't forget to bring a camera.
+- Don't forget to bring a camera.

-• You can also walk the lift route under the lift so wear comfortable clothing.
+- You can also walk the lift route under the lift so wear comfortable clothing.

-• Always follow the safety instructions given by the cableway staff.
+- Always follow the safety instructions given by the cableway staff.

-• Going up with Zugliget Chairlift Budapest is an all-day programme so you should bring enough to drink and eat.
+- Going up with Zugliget Chairlift Budapest is an all-day programme so you should bring enough to drink and eat.

-• Have cash on you if the ticket machine does not accept your card, so you can buy your ticket.
+- Have cash on you if the ticket machine does not accept your card, so you can buy your ticket.

-• When you get off the chairlift, be sure to take a long walk, as there are plenty of hiking trails.
+- When you get off the chairlift, be sure to take a long walk, as there are plenty of hiking trails.

-• Make sure you take a day.
+- Make sure you take a day.

 Site location: Budapest, Zugligeti street 97, 1121